blatyo/page_rankr/README.md

 * Use API's where possible
 * Use [Typhoeus](https://github.com/pauldix/typhoeus) to improve speed when requesting multiple ranks and/or backlinks
 * Configuration
-    * API keys
+    * Optionally use API keys
-    * Alexa rank options
-* Add compete rank tracker

 ## Contributors
 * [Druwerd](http://github.com/Druwerd) - Use Google Search API instead of scraping.